alessandromr/wordpress-terraform-aws/README.md

 The stack is probably not supported on account that still have the old ECS ARN format.
 Please opt into the new format as advised by AWS.
 [Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-account-settings.html#ecs-resource-ids)

+## Missing Points

+1. Full ARM support
+2. Wordpress on alpine linux OR smaller wordpres image
+3. Custom domain and SSL
+4. Static assets with S3
+5. Monitoring and Alerting
+6. Backup and restore
+7. Better nginx configuration